k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ### Name

-The name of the role.
+The name of the TDM Environment role.
 (Mandatory).
 Note that a specific name can be assigned to only one active role.
 An error is displayed when an attempt is made to create several roles with the same name.

 ### **Description**

-A description of the role.
+A description of the TDM Environment role.
 (Optional).

 ### Read and Write and Number of Entities